arroygit/website_trial/_pages/openings.md

 [//]: # (Our vision is to develop methodologies for designing intelligent autonomous decision-making systems that are secure and resilient against malicious adversaries.)

-**Note:** Sometimes we do not have funding for additional PhD and postdoc positions.
-In those periods, we can only welcome you if you have a fellowship or grant.

-**Interested in applying to grant?** Take a look at the [VR International Postdoc grant](https://www.vr.se/english/applying-for-funding/calls/2021-11-17-international-post-doc-grant-within-natural-and-engineering-sciences-spring-call.html) or the [Marie Curie Postdoc fellowship](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships). **Get in touch if you would like to apply through our group!**

 ## Local thesis projects:
 We are always looking for new group members with passion, talent, and grit!